edgarpf/aws-cda-tips/README.md

 - Name, type, and value must not be empty or null and the message body shouldn't be empty or null either.

+## DynamoDB

+-  An atomic counter allows all write requests to be applied in the order they are received by incrementing or decrementing the attribute value.

+- For write capacity , the rule is to divide the item size by 1KB.

+- For read capacity, the rule is to divide the item size by 4KB.

+- 256 is the maximum number of tables per region.

+- Query and Scan both support eventual consistent reads.

+- 5 local and 5 global secondary indexes are allowed , which gives a maximum of 10 per table.

+- The BatchGetItem operation returns the attributes of one or more items from one or more tables.
+You identify requested items by primary key.

+- A Query operation uses the primary key of a table or a secondary index to directly access items from that table or index.

+-  A local secondary index has the same partition key as the primary key and the global secondary index can have different partition and sort key.

+- DynamoDB does not allow secondary index limit increase.

+- To help clients coordinate writes to data items, DynamoDB supports conditional writes for PutItem, DeleteItem, and UpdateItem operations.
+With a conditional write, an operation succeeds only if the item attributes meet one or more expected conditions; otherwise it returns an error.

+- 5 global security indexes are allowed.

+- All scalar data types can be indexed.

+- An index can not be modified after creation.

+- 400KB is the maximum size of an item in DynamoDB.

+- 10GB is maximum limit for the size of an item collection in DynamoDB.

+- 100 is the smallest amount of reserved capacity that can be purchased for DynamoDB.

+- There is no limit to the number of attributes an item can have in DynamoDB

+## SWF

+- The maximum number of SWF domains allowed in an AWS account is 100.

+- a SWF workflow task or task execution can live up to 1 year.

+- It guarantees delivery order of messages/tasks.

 ## SQS

 - If long polling is enabled the reader will listen to the queue until a message is available or until timeout.

+- SQS guarantees delivery but there can be duplicates.

 - AWS SQS is PCI DSS certified.